 It means the radio has been tested to MIL-STD-810 — a US military protocol covering temperature extremes, humidity, vibration, drop shock, altitude, and more.
 The current version is MIL-STD-810H.
 Without that certification, “military grade” is just a marketing phrase.
 Always check the actual spec sheet before you trust that claim.

 The good ones are.
-IP67 and IP68 rated radios can handle full submersion.
+IP67 and IP68 rated radios handle full submersion.
 The Motorola R7 is IP68 — the highest rating here.
-The Icom, Hytera, and Retevis are all IP67 — also genuinely waterproof up to 1 meter.
+The Icom, Hytera, and Retevis are all IP67 — genuinely waterproof up to 1 meter.
 The Kenwood NX-P1302AUK is only IP54/55 — that’s splash resistant, not waterproof.
 There’s a real difference.
 Know what rating you’re buying before you trust it in the rain.